urchin-nas/urchin/docker/README.md

 Run Urchin in a docker container that will fetch `development` branch from github, build, test and start application.

+(does not work on on Windows for some reason)
 ## Docker commands

 Command examples for running development version of urchin in a docker container.